-Understanding Wi-Fi Protected Access (WPA)
+Wireless Security Includes Understanding Wi-Fi Protected Access (WPA)

 WPA was based on an early draft of IEEE 802.11i to address critical flaws in WEP.
 These security shortcomings required an interim solution that would not require hardware upgrades or replacements for existing consumer devices.
 A series of compromises was made in order to “fix” WEP through software-based firmware upgrades.
 The majority of existing WEP devices had extremely minimal CPU resources, often based on sub-40 MHz chips based on older hardware such as the 80486.
 As these devices are typically incapable of encryption work, the implementation of RC4 for WEP was often offloaded onto secondary chips.
-This is a primary consideration.
+This is a primary consideration in wireless security.
 The replacement for WEP must still use RC4 and RC4 primitives for any and all encryption.
 The main problems with WEP are:

 - WEP does not prevent replay attacks.
 Attackers can simply record and replay packets as desired and they will be accepted as legitimate.

 - WEP uses RC4 improperly.
-The keys used are very weak, and can be brute-forced on standard computers in hours to minutes, using freely available software.
+The keys used are very weak and can be brute-forced on standard computers in hours to minutes, using freely available software.